 Federal fraud detection · public data only

-taxbleed.com automatically compares Medicare billing, federal loans, contractor records, sanctions lists, and exclusion databases — then surfaces patterns associated with federal fraud in plain English.
+taxbleed.com automatically compares Medicare billing, federal loans, contractor records, sanctions lists, exclusion databases, and H-1B labor filings — then surfaces patterns associated with federal fraud in plain English.
 Every finding is traceable to a public federal dataset.

 Federal records indexed